saverio-sevilla/mini-regex/README.md

 # Regex engine

-A small regex engine written in Python, follow standard regex syntax.
+A small regex engine written in Python, follows standard regex syntax.
 The engine can be used to match a regex pattern to the beginning or end of a string or anywhere inside a given string.

 The basic regex match function is: